3 Tips When Writing Your First Scientific Research Paper

 For first-time authors, the prospect of writing their very own scientific research article may be both exciting and overwhelming.
 Faced with a mountain of data, notes, and other remnants of the research process, it may be difficult to figure out where and how to begin the manuscript writing process.
 However, if the research has been done well and the topic is appropriate for classroom submission or journal publication, authors will be off to a good start by approaching the writing process in a methodical way.

+It is always helpful to understand the objectives of scientific writing before diving into the task.
 Above all, scientific writing must aim for clarity, simplicity, and accuracy.
 These should be the touchstones or benchmarks for authors of research articles, particularly in the field of science, which has a reputation for being difficult to understand.
 It is a fine balance that authors of scientific writing must maintain: achieving the recognition and respect of those in their field as well as making sure their work is comprehensible to a wider audience.

 Clarity – Work is unambiguous and free of extraneous detail or conjecture

 Simplicity – Language and sentence and paragraph structure are easy to understand and follow without losing authority or scientific credibility

 Accuracy – Data, Tables and Figures, and References and Citations are represented honestly and verifiably

 Related: Ready to submit your manuscript for publication?
 Get it polished from our native experts and increase your chances of acceptance!

 New authors are, no doubt, familiar with the structure of a scientific research paper – there is a standard in academic publishing.
 However, writing within that structure requires a deeper understanding of the role of each section.
 The following was discussed in an online resource from Bates College.